syncfusion-content/uwp-docs/uwp/Spreadsheet/Formulas.md

 ---
 layout: post
-title: Formulas in UWP Spreadsheet control | Syncfusion
+title: Formulas in UWP Spreadsheet control | Syncfusion®
-description: Learn here all about Formulas support in Syncfusion UWP Spreadsheet (SfSpreadsheet) control and more.
+description: Learn here all about Formulas support in Syncfusion® UWP Spreadsheet (SfSpreadsheet) control and more.
 platform: UWP
 control: SfSpreadsheet
 documentation: ug